RCN-ECS/CnGV/notebook/20200426_MA_SimulationResults4.md

 20|5|100

 #### Covariance vs. GxE

-**Hundred Totals**
+**N = Hundred**

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.11.hundie_covgxe.png)

-**Fifty Totals**
+**N = Fifty**

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.11.fitty_covgxe.png)

 #### Heatmaps

-**Hundred Totals**
+**N = Hundred**

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.11.hundieHeatmaps.png)

-**Fifty Totals**
+**N = Fifty**
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.11.fitty_heatmap.png)

 ## Suggested Checks:

 #### True CovGE and GxE vs. Estimated Values
-Katie suggested that I make sure my confidence intervals for covGE and GxE are overlapping with the known TRUE value (i.e., the covGE and GxE without any standard deviation.
-The plots below show **only those that have true values fall outside of the 95% confidence interval**.
-Each point is the value from a single replicate set of parameters.
+Katie suggested that I make sure my confidence intervals for covGE and GxE are overlapping with the known TRUE value (i.e., the covGE and GxE without any standard deviation. **The plots below show only those that have true values fall outside of the 95% confidence interval**.
+Each point is the value produced by one set of parameters.
 Red points are the true value, and the black lines are the 95% confidence intervals of the estimates.

-Across all replicates, 4392 out of 13500 (33%) have true GxE values that fall outside of the confidence intervals.
-In contrast - 1304/13500 (10%) true CovGE values are outside the confidence intervals.
-But if you look at the plots, the vast majority have confidence intervals that are very close to the true value, so I am not sure if this is acceptable or expected.
-There is no particular parameter driving these patterns.
+Across all 10 replicates, 4392 out of 13500 (33%) have true GxE values that fall outside of the confidence intervals.
+In contrast - 1304/13500 (10%) of true CovGE values are outside the confidence intervals.
+If you look at the plots, the vast majority have confidence intervals that are *close* to the true value, so I am not sure if this is acceptable or expected.
+A brief visual check of the parameters suggests there is no particular parameter driving these patterns.

 **Covariance**

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.8.covanoms.png)

 **GxE**

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.8.GxEanoms.png)

-#### Means vs raw data
+#### Means vs Raw data Check

-I took 2 approaches.
+To check whether the estimates based on means data match estimates from raw data, I took 2 approaches.
 First I checked the estimates themselves - made sure that CovGE and GxE for means and raw match.
 If so, they should fall along the 1:1 (red) line.
-Covariance matches perfectly, GxE is close but the means estimates seem to be a tad lower than raw GxE estimates.
+Covariance matches perfectly, GxE is close but the means estimates seem to fall tad lower than raw GxE estimates.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.8.covmeansraw.png)
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.8.gxemeancheck.png)

-I also regressed the lengths of the confidence intervals for the means against the length of the CIs for raw data.
-For this, I also colored the points according to significance to make sure there were no biases in significance. **Red** = both means and raw are significant, **blue** = means are sig but raw is not, **green** = raw is sig but means are not, and **grey** = neither are significant.
-Again, if they matched we would expect a perfect 1:1 fit.
-For CovGE, we see some variability - seems like most fall around the 1:1 line with perhaps a slightly greater error for means.
+I also regressed the *lengths of the confidence intervals* for the means against the *lengths of the CIs* for raw data.
+For this plot, I also colored the points according to significance to make sure there were no biases in significance.

+**Red** = estimates from means and raw are significant, **blue** = estimates from means data are significant but estimates from raw are not signficant, **green** = raw is sig but means are not significant, and **grey** = neither are significant.
+Again, if the lengths of CIs matched we would expect a perfect 1:1 fit.

-For GxE, we see much greater variability - greater error for means data than raw, but apart from a few blues/greens near GxE = 0; there doesn't seem to be a major bias in significance.
-For CovGE, we again see more variability but a fairly even spread across the 1:1 line.
-It also looks like there is more significance for raw (green) but again it doesn't look like there's any systematic bias.
+For CovGE, we see some variability - seems like most fall around the 1:1 line with perhaps a slightly larger error for means than raw (more points cluster above the 1:1 line.
+It looks like there is more significance for raw data (green) but again it doesn't look like there's any systematic bias.

+For GxE, we see much greater variability - larger error for means data than raw data, but apart from a few blues/greens clustering around GxE = 0, there doesn't seem to be a major bias in significance.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.8.coverrormeans.png)
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.8.GxEmeanserror.png)

+Please do let me know of any thoughts or additional checks I can make.